DryDish/result-script/README.md

-The only ones I have skipped are the ones that deal directly with references of the contents, or that deal with the `Some` and `None` data types, as i have not implemented those.
+The only ones I have skipped are the ones that deal directly with references of the contents, or that deal with the `Some` and `None` data types, as I have not implemented those.

 This project is fully js-doc'ed with types, so it plays nicely with javascript as well as providing good documentation directly to the users of this package.